-Getting one DUI charge on your record is bad enough, you could face fines, mandatory classes, license restrictions, and even possibly jail time.
+Getting one DUI charge on your record is bad enough, you could face fines, mandatory classes, license restrictions, and even possible jail time.
 However, if you happen to get three or more DUI’s the consequences you face could be way more serious.
-Unlike a first or second DUI charge, in Arizona, a third DUI cannot be reduced down to a wet reckless charge under a plea bargain.
+Unlike a first or second DUI charge, in Arizona, courts can not reduce a third DUI to a wet reckless charge under a plea bargain.
 A wet reckless is the first of several reductions of a DUI charge, usually when the person’s blood alcohol content (BAC) is close to 0.08%.
-This charge is technically a reckless driving charge, the term ‘wet’ refers to the idea that drugs or alcohol were involved in the incident.
+This charge is technically a reckless driving charge.
+The term ‘wet’ refers to the idea that drugs or alcohol were involved in the incident.

 Jail Time – Minimum of 4 months jail sentence, up to a maximum of 2 years